KojoZero/NotoCJKmyWindowsPC/README.md

 How To Uninstall:
 Run denotofy.reg
-Run uninstall.bat as administrator
+Run Command Prompt as an administrator
+In File Manager right click denotofy.bat -> Copy as path
+Paste into Command Prompt, Press Enter and follow onscreen instructions
 Log out

 When you sign back in all changes should be reverted